Jewish art music movement

 The Jewish art music movement began at the end of the 19th century in Russia, with a group of Russian Jewish classical composers dedicated to preserving Jewish folk music and creating a new, characteristically Jewish genre of classical music.
 The music it produced used Western classical elements, featuring the rich chromatic harmonies of Russian late Romantic music, but with melodic, rhythmic and textual content taken from traditional Jewish folk or liturgical music.
 The group founded the St. Petersburg Society for Jewish Folk Music, a movement that spread to Moscow, Poland, Austria, and later Palestine and the United States.
 Although the original society existed formally for only 10 years (from 1908 to 1918), its impact on the course of Jewish music was profound.
 The society, and the art music movement it fostered, inspired a new interest in the music of Eastern European Jewry throughout Europe and America.
 It laid the foundations for the Jewish music and Klezmer revival in the United States, and was a key influence in the development of Israeli folk and classical music.

-With the outbreak of World War I and the rise of Communism in Russia, most of the composers active in the Jewish art music movement fled Eastern Europe, finding their ways to Palestine or America.
-There, they became leaders of the Jewish musical communities, composing for both synagogue and the concert hall.
+With the outbreak of World War I and the rise of Communism in Russia, most of the composers active in the Jewish art music movement fled Eastern Europe, finding their way to Palestine or America.
+There, they became leaders of the Jewish musical communities, composing for both the synagogue and the concert hall.